 Dementia is related to brain cell damage, although it’s not entirely clear if dementia damages your brain cells or if brain cell damage causes dementia.
 Additionally, different parts of your brain control distinct functions and the region of your brain that is damaged determine your symptoms.

-While there’s no single test that identifies dementia, Dr. Hernandez and the nurse practitioners at Primary Medicine of Sherman, Julie Thomison, NP, and Brittany Brown, NP, take a comprehensive approach to diagnosing the condition causing your symptoms.
+While there’s no single test that identifies dementia, Dr. Hernandez and the nurse practitioner at Primary Medicine of Sherman, Dacodah LaBarge, take a comprehensive approach to diagnosing the condition causing your symptoms.
 They use physical exams, lab tests, and cognitive function assessments to identify dementia.

 The team at Primary Medicine of Sherman offers customized treatments to address your dementia symptoms, slow the progression of your disease, and help you maintain your independence and quality of life.